ran190/Projet-JS/README.md

 ### Launching this code

-To start to use this program, you just need to run `node main.js` in a Linux terminal opened in the repository where you've download this file.
+To start to use this program, you need to follow these steps :

+* download the `Main.js` file

+* open a Linux terminal in the repository of the downloaded file

+* run `node main.js`

 ## Required configuration